Who Pays for My Damaged Boat at the Marina?

 Whose fault is this?

-Most likely the person who was on your boat without your permission would be on their own for covering their injuries.
+Most likely, the person who was on your boat without your permission would be on their own to cover their injuries.
 However, according to insurance expert Paul Martin, this person could try to prove that your boat was unsafe and caused their injury.
 If they can successfully prove this, then you might be on the hook for their injury treatment costs.

 How will insurance handle this?